Reducing Food Waste

 Dr. Martin Gooch, VCMI – Food Waste in Canada: Challenges and Opportunities

 Alison Schatz, Joanne Gauci, Metro Vancouver Love Food Hate Waste Campaign – Love Food Hate Waste: From a Regional Campaign to a National Campaign

-In February 2017, the Council launched its first food waste education tool kit for Grades 4-6.
+In February 2017, we launched its first food waste education tool kit for Grades 4-6.
 The kit is designed to engage primary school students to better understand the importance and impact of food waste, with the goal of inspiring them to reduce food waste both at school and at home.

-The tool kit is part of a set of resources funded by the Burlington Foundation and developed in partnership with Feeding Halton, Food for Life, Halton Food Council and the Halton Poverty Roundtable.
+The tool kit is part of a set of resources funded by the Burlington Foundation and developed in partnership with Feeding Halton, Food for Life, Halton Food and the Halton Poverty Roundtable.
 The tool kit and other food waste resources are available at our joint website, Reducing Waste to End Hunger.